Government website blames shutdown on "radical left." Ethics group calls it a "blatant violation."

 "We're not cutting Medicaid," House Speaker Mike Johnson said in June, prior to the passage of the "big, beautiful bill."
 "What we're doing is strengthening the program.
 We're reducing fraud, waste and abuse that is rampant in Medicaid to ensure that that program is essential for so many people."

-Meanwhile, lawmakers from both parties have cast blame on the other over the possibility of a shutdown.
+Meanwhile, lawmakers from both parties cast blame on the other over the shutdown.
 Democratic Senate Minority Leader Chuck Schumer said Tuesday night that "Republicans have until midnight to cut the garbage and get serious," while Senate Majority Leader John Thune called the shutdown "totally avoidable," adding that "if the government shuts down, it is on the Senate Democrats."